SGCNeRF: Few-Shot Neural Rendering via Sparse Geometric Consistency Guidance: Experiments

 \section{Experiments}

-\boldp{Datasets and Metrics} We evaluate our method on two real-world multi-view datasets, namely LLFF \cite{mildenhall2019local} and DTU \cite{jensen2014large}.
+\boldp{Datasets and Metrics} We evaluate our method on three real-world multi-view datasets, namely LLFF \cite{mildenhall2019local}, DTU \cite{jensen2014large}{, and MipNeRF360 \cite{barron2022mip}}.
 The LLFF dataset~\cite{mildenhall2019local} consists of eight forward-facing scenes.
 Following FreeNeRF~\cite{yang2023freenerf}, we assign every eighth image as the novel view for evaluation.
 To construct input views, we uniformly sample from the remaining images.
-For image downsampling, we apply an average filter with a reduction factor of 8.
+For image downsampling, we apply an average filter with a reduction factor of 8. {The MipNeRF360 dataset consists of seven large-scale scenes.
+For evaluation, we adopt the test split protocol used in the LLFF dataset.
+A downsampling factor of 4 is applied following CoR-GS \cite{zhang2024cor}.}

 The DTU dataset~\cite{jensen2014large} is a comprehensive multi-view dataset comprising 124 object-centric scenes.
 Following the PixelNeRF approach~\cite{yu2021pixelnerf}, we partition the dataset into 88 training scenes and 15 test scenes, identified by the scan IDs 8, 21, 30, 31, 34, 38, 40, 41, 45, 55, 63, 82, 103, 110, and 114.
 Beyond the standard partitioning, we conduct a qualitative assessment to validate our results across alternative scenarios within the DTU dataset.
 We specifically focus on scan IDs 24, 37, and 106.
 For training within each scan scene, we utilize image IDs 25, 22, 28, 40, 44, 48, 0, 8, and 13.
 The initial three IDs are chosen for the three-input view setting, respectively.
 The remaining images, with IDs 1, 2, 9, 10, 11, 12, 14, 15, 23, 24, 26, 27, 29, 30, 31, 32, 33, 34, 35, 41, 42, 43, 45, 46, and 47, are reserved for evaluation purposes.
 Consistent with RegNeRF~\cite{niemeyer2022regnerf} and FreeNeRF~\cite{yang2023freenerf}, we employ an average filter to downsample images with a reduction factor of 4.